Who can use this capability

-Con: You won’t get the same accuracy as other time entry settings.
+- Con: You won’t get the same accuracy as other time entry settings.

-Option 2: Hours & Minutes
+Option 2: Hours & minutes

-Pro: Team members can track and report on actual time spent per project without adding unnecessary steps to the workflow.
+- Pro: Team members can track and report on actual time spent per project without adding unnecessary steps to the workflow.

 Option 3: Itemized Hours & Minutes

-When you track itemized hours and minutes, you can also select Require a category entry when entering time.
+When you track itemized hours and minutes, you can select Require a category entry when entering time.
 Use this setting for billing clients or other projects that require detailed time entry information.

 Requiring a category with each time entry deactivates the option to bulk confirm suggested hours for a given day.

-For example, you could set up your account so that each Design Director = $200/hr (set this up in Account Settings > Bill Rates), or you could give Charlie a specific bill rate of $200/hr (set this up on the Edit screen of Charlie's profile, or when you first add him as a team member - see Step 5).
+For example, you could set your account so that Design Director = $200/hr (Account Settings > Bill Rates), or you could give Charlie a specific bill rate of $200/hr (Edit screen of Charlie's profile)

 1. Add a roster of team members and needed placeholder resources.

-We recommend adding all the resources you plan to include in the software (you have unlimited seats during your trial), but only send invitations to your core group of Resource Management testers.
+Add all the resources you plan to include in the software (you have unlimited seats during your trial), but only send invitations to your core group of Resource Management testers.

 2. While only first and last names are required to add a person, you can add more properties later on to filter or group your team.

 Before giving access, check the permission levels for each person to make sure they can view or make changes as desired.

 When staffing a project, you don’t always know who you'll need for your projects.
 Setting up Placeholder Resources gives you the flexibility to hold a project assignment without having a specific person to assign it to.

-Now that you’ve added the basics of each project you’ll be using to test Resource Management; you can build them out in more detail on the Project Page with phases, budgets, team members, and tasks.
+Add two to five projects.
+Build them out to test and understand how your process maps to Resource Management.
+Now that you’ve added the basics of each project, provide more detail on the Project Page with phases, budgets, team members, and tasks.

 You have Account Settings, people, and a few projects.
-Look at the schedule to see who’s working on what, when people will become available, when projects are coming up, and more.
+Look at the Schedule to see who’s working on what, when people will become available, when projects are coming up, and more.